apache/hadoop-release-support/README.md

 # Testing on a remote server

-Currently the way to do this is to clone this hadoop-release-support repository to the remote server and run the validation commands there.
+The way to do this is to clone this `hadoop-release-support` repository to the remote server and run the validation commands there.